First order non-instantaneous corrections in collisional kinetic alignment models: Well-posedness and instantaneous limit for the first order accurate model

-with the coordinate transformations as in \eqref{coll-rule}.
 Note that the notation is consistent with the previous section in the sense that \eqref{S20} is obtained with $\tau-\sigma$ replaced by $\sigma$ and with $\eps=0$.
 The arguments $v_1,v_2,v_3$ are suppressed in \eqref{mainepsmild} and in the following, whenever their choice is unambiguous.